Weather Alert: A Winter Storm Watch is in effect this weekend. Campus visits may be impacted. Cancellations will be communicated by email.

 If you want to defer your enrollment, there are two pathways you can follow:

-Students who defer their enrollment are expected to enroll at Duke once the deferment period ends.
+Those who defer their enrollment are expected to enroll at Duke once the deferment period ends.

 Gap Year Conditions